Creative Director & Owner

 Jessica's love for dance started at the early age of three at a small studio in Whitecourt, Alberta.
 There she studied and competed in ballet, jazz, tap, lyrical, modern, hip hop, musical theatre and highland.
 In her early teens, Jessica's passion for teaching began when she was given the opportunity to instruct her own beginner classes.
 This eventually led to her teaching the tap and ballet programs for her dance school.
 Along with her paid teaching positions, Jessica shared her passion for dance by volunteering regularly for the Boys and Girls Club, Go-Girl Conference (a girls self esteem camp), and other recreational dance programs and elementary schools to help encourage kids creativity and physical activity.
 As a dancer in high school, Jessica trained many hours per week, which included the opportunity to train on scholarship at The Edge Performing Arts Centre in Los Angeles.

 Jessica was brought out to British Columbia after being accepted into The Source Dance Company, a semi-professional dance company based in downtown Vancouver.
 While in The Source, Jessica performed around the Pacific Northwest for events such as the BC Sports Awards, Vancouver International Dance Festival and many other art festivals.
 From The Source, she branched out to Simon Fraser University’s Contemporary Arts program, where she obtained a Bachelor of Fine Arts in dance, with a Minor in kinesiology and a professional Fitness Certificate.
-Now a full time instructor, Jessica has retained a passion for performing and continues to perform and choreograph in small productions across Metro Vancouver.
 Jessica extends her gratitude to the families who make up K.I.M. and feels extremely blessed to have the opportunity to engage young minds through dance and watch them develop as both artists and unique individuals.

 Megan’s love of dance began at the age of five in a small studio in Abbotsford, BC and grew exponentially from then on.
 As a child, Megan began with ballet, finding it fun and exciting, but as she grew in her technique, she felt the urge to do more.
 Megan then decided to become a competitive dancer in a variety of disciplines such as tap, jazz, lyrical, hip hop, musical theatre, and modern.
 Along with competitions, Megan obtained her Advanced Two Ballet Certificate from the Royal Academy of Dance (RAD).
 Megan found her passion for teaching in high school, when she was an assistant for her studio's ballet, tap and jazz classes, which led to instructing her own students her senior year.